Visionnaire1000/phase-1-week3-code-challenge/README.md

 1. Fork then clone this repository to your local machine:

-2. Navigate to the project folder and open the folder in a code editor eg VS code.
+2.Navigate to the project folder of the local repo.

+3. Install json server(npm install -g json-server),then activate it (json-server --watch db.json).

-3. Open the `index.html` file in your preferred browser.
+4. Open the `index.html` file in your preferred browser.

 ## Usage